cloudflare/cloudflare-docs/content/learning-paths/secure-internet-traffic/concepts/security-concepts.md

 ## What is HTTPS inspection?

-HTTPS inspection (also known as TLS decryption) is the process of filtering traffic by decrypting incoming traffic, inspecting it, then re-encrypting the traffic as it egresses.
+HTTPS inspection (also known as TLS decryption) is the process of filtering traffic by decrypting traffic sent to or from your organization, inspecting it and applying policies, then re-encrypting the traffic as it ingresses or egresses.

-For more information, refer to the [Learning Center](https://www.cloudflare.com/learning/security/what-is-https-inspection/).
+For more information, refer to the [Learning Center](https://www.cloudflare.com/learning/security/what-is-https-inspection/) and [TLS decryption](/cloudflare-one/policies/gateway/http-policies/tls-decryption/).

 ## What is data loss prevention (DLP)?